-On March 14, 2008, WMG Acquisition Corp., our wholly owned subsidiary, and Edgar Bronfman, Jr., the Chairman of the Board and Chief Executive Officer of the Company agreed to amend and restate Mr. Bronfman's employment agreement effective March 15, 2008.
-The amended and restated employment agreement, among other things, includes the following: (1) the term of Mr. Bronfman's employment agreement was extended until March 15, 2013 and will be automatically extended for successive one-year terms unless either party gives written notice of non-renewal no less than 90 days prior to the annual March 15 expiration date (commencing with March 15, 2013), in which case the agreement will end on the
+On March 14, 2008, the employment agreement with Edgar Bronfman, Jr., the Chairman of the Board and CEO of the Company, was amended and restated effective March 15, 2008.
+The amended and restated employment agreement, among other things, includes the following:

-March 15 immediately following the receipt of the notice, (2) an annual base salary of at least \$1,000,000, subject to discretionary increases from time to time by the Board of Directors or Compensation Committee, which is unchanged from his prior agreement, (3) a target bonus of 300% of base salary, with a minimum of 0% and a maximum of 600% of base salary, which is also unchanged from his prior agreement and (4) revisions intended to comply with the requirements of Section 409A of the Internal Revenue Code.
-The employment agreement also provides for the grants of equity described below under "Fiscal 2008 Equity Grants."
+- (1) the term of Mr. Bronfman's employment agreement was extended until March 15, 2013 and will be automatically extended for successive one-year terms unless either party gives written notice of non-renewal no less than 90 days prior to the annual March 15 expiration date (commencing with March 15, 2013), in which case the agreement will end on the March 15 immediately following the receipt of the notice, - (2) an annual base salary of at least \$1,000,000, subject to discretionary increases from time to time by the Board of Directors or Compensation Committee, which is unchanged from his prior agreement, - (3) a target bonus of 300% of base salary, with a minimum of 0% and a maximum of 600% of base salary, which is also unchanged from his prior agreement and - (4) revisions intended to comply with the requirements of Section 409A of the Internal Revenue Code.

+The employment agreement also provided for the grants of equity described below under "Fiscal 2008 Equity Grants."

-Consistent with Mr. Bronfman's prior agreement, in the event WMG Acquisition Corp. terminates Mr. Bronfman's employment agreement for any reason other than for "cause" or if Mr. Bronfman terminates his employment for "good reason," each as defined in the agreement, Mr. Bronfman will be entitled to severance benefits equal to one year of his then-current base salary and target bonus plus a pro-rated annual bonus and continued participation in the Company's group health and life insurance plans for up to one year after termination.
+Consistent with Mr. Bronfman's prior agreement, in the event we terminate Mr. Bronfman's employment for any reason other than for "cause" or if Mr. Bronfman terminates his employment for "good reason," each as defined in the agreement, Mr. Bronfman will be entitled to severance benefits equal to one year of his then-current base salary and target bonus plus a pro-rated annual bonus and continued participation in the Company's group health and life insurance plans for up to one year after termination.
 Mr. Bronfman may terminate his employment with or without good reason, also consistent with his prior agreement.